psychotimmy/aoc2023-cpm/README.md

 (Dowloaded from: https://www.cpcwiki.eu/index.php/Hisoft_FTL_Modula-2) made no improvement, but eliminating the use of Pos if the substring couldn't possibly be in the check string reduced execution time by around 30% (from 4m 15s)!

+Day1-2.c - runs in 1 minute 47 seconds using the puzzle data.

 Day2-1.pas - runs in 7 seconds using the puzzle data.

 Day2-2.pas - runs in 11 seconds using the puzzle data.